-The easy thing here is that at a restaurant, there will be a wide assortment on a trolley, and you can pick the one that looks most appealing to you.
+The easy thing here is that at a restaurant, there will be a wide assortment on a cart, and you can pick the one that looks most appealing to you.

-If anything more is offered and you have had enough to eat or drink, say "Je suis servi, merci."
+If anything more is offered and you have had enough to eat or drink, say:

-Normally, service is included, but you can be sure by asking:
+Normally, service (or tips) are included, but you can be sure by asking:

 To ask if the restaurant accepts a certain form of payment, start with Acceptez-vous (do you take) and then add the payment type: